-Links to other sites are provided for informational purposes only and do not constitute endorsements of those other sites.
-Broadcom is not responsible for the content of links or third-party sites and does not make any representation regarding their content or accuracy.
+Links to other websites are provided for informational purposes only and do not constitute endorsements of those other websites.
+Broadcom is not responsible for the content of links or third-party websites and does not make any representation regarding their content or accuracy.
 Your use of third-party websites is at your own risk.

-This Policy may be amended from time to time, consistent with the requirements of the Safe Harbor Principles.
+This Policy may be amended from time to time.